Handling Modifications Of Child And Spousal Support

 The only thing that is constant in life is that it is always changing.
 When you have a change in circumstances, it is only natural that your obligations regarding support should change as well.
 However, whether an order is subject to modification really turns on the language of the order and what type of change you have experienced.
-At the law firm of Brinkman & Associates, our child support modification lawyers in Cincinnati will work closely with you to ensure that you completely understand all of your options.
+At the law firm of Brinkman & Associates, our attorneys in Cincinnati will work closely with you to ensure that you completely understand all your options.

 Modifying Spousal Support

 If the support order is modifiable, its terms regarding the amount and duration of support may change.
-The court may take a number of factors into consideration when determining how spousal support orders shall be modified, including:
+Ohio courts may take a number of factors into consideration when determining how spousal support orders shall be modified, including:

 - Retirement of a spouse